oddbird/sassdoc-theme-herman/README.md

 In order for this to work,
 you must also either specify a `templatepath`
-(the path where nunjucks will look to import templates), or a `nunjucksEnv` (a custom nunjucks environment— this is particularly useful if your macros contain custom filters) in your `sassdoc` options.
+(the path where nunjucks will look to import templates), or a `nunjucksEnv` (a custom nunjucks environment — this is particularly useful if your macros contain custom filters) in your `sassdoc` options.